 Barring normal wear and tear, the Maker agrees to accept financial responsibility for damage and/or loss of items in part or total.

 Each Maker under the age of 18 must provide the Liability of Use form, signed by a parent or guardian.
 Supervision by a parent or adult caregiver is recommended for all minors.

 All children under the age of 9 must be with their parents or adult caregivers in The Hive at all times, regardless of whether any tool, machinery, or equipment is being used by the child.
 Children under the age of 9 may not use the 3D printers, laser cutter, CNC mill, sewing machines, or embroidery machine.

-All Makers under the age of 18 must have written consent from a parent or guardian to use the 3D printers, laser cutter, CNC mill, sewing machines, and embroidery machine, whether with or without supervision by a parent or guardian.
+All Makers under the age of 18 must have written consent from a parent or guardian to use The Hive kits and machinery whether with or without supervision by a parent or guardian.

-Makers 14-17 years old may be in The Hive without adult supervision or written consent from a parent or guardian if attending a class or working independently in the collaboration space without using the 3D printers, laser cutter, CNC mill, sewing machines, or embroidery machine.
+Makers 14-17 years old may be in The Hive without adult supervision or written consent from a parent or guardian if attending a class or working independently in the collaboration space without using The Hive machinery or kits.

-Makers 14-17 years old must have written consent from a parent or guardian to independently use the 3D printers, laser cutter, CNC mill, sewing machines, and embroidery machine.
+Makers 14-17 years old must have written consent from a parent or guardian to independently use all Hive machinery and kits.